aelatgt/three-web-layer/README.md

             }
         }
     }
-    transitionFunction(rootLayer, alpha) // transition the rootLayer
-    rootLayer.traverseLayers(transitionFunction, alpha) // do the same for child layers
+    rootLayer.update(transitionFunction, alpha) // do the same for child layers

 }
 ```